-Is your child ready for school?
+Is your child starting school soon?

 No digital devices, no flash cards – just games and other activities using their bodies, that you can do together.

-- Balance – both static and dynamic
+- Balance – moving and also sitting still

-- Vision
+- Vision and visual processing

 - Listening or Auditory Processing

-- Memory
+- Memory – visual and listening

-- Gross Motor Skills
+- Gross Motor – the big muscles

-- Fine Motor Skills
+- Fine Motor – the tiny muscles

 1. Balance